Stock Clearance Sale

 Infertility treatment for females

-For a woman with infertility issues, doctors usually prescribe medicines that help them to get pregnant.
+Doctors usually prescribe infertility medicine for females to help them get pregnant.
 These medications are often referred to as infertility drugs.
 These drugs function by causing your body to release hormones that trigger ovulation (the process of releasing an egg from the ovary).
 Even if you already use another method to improve your chance of getting pregnant, such as in-vitro fertilization, fertility drugs are still an important part of infertility therapy.

 Clomifene is a medicine used to help with fertility for many years.
 It is taken as a tablet.
-It works by blocking a feedback mechanism to the pituitary gland.
+The infertility medication works by blocking a feedback mechanism to the pituitary gland.
 This results in the pituitary gland making and releasing more gonadotropin hormones than normal.
 The extra amount of gonadotropin hormones may stimulate the ovaries to ovulate.

 Metformin may be offered to women with polycystic ovary syndrome (PCOS) who have infertility but have not responded to clomifene.
 Metformin is a medicine commonly used to treat some people with diabetes.
 Some studies have suggested that metformin may help improve fertility problems in some women with PCOS, usually in addition to clomifene.